 - 3 Tablespoons rice vinegar or white wine vinegar, divided

-- 1 (14 ounce) package extra firm tofu, drained, pressed, and cubed
+- 1 (14 ounce) package extra firm tofu, drained, pressed, and cubed - or super-firm tofu (no need to press)

 - 1 small sweet onion, chopped